Saturday, September 17, 2016

 The CryptO'pinion?

-Saboteur 3 is a good platformer beat 'em up but, far from perfect.
-Sadly, I fear hardcore fans will enjoy picking at it as many official Saboteur characteristics are altered or missing.
-However, this is still a great game in its own right and I think that even Clive Townsend would enjoy playing this alternative take on his classic Saboteur.
+Saboteur 3 is a good platformer, but far from perfect.
+I fear hardcore fans will enjoy picking at it, as many Saboteur characteristics are altered or missing.
+However, this is still a great game in its own right, and I think that even Clive Townsend would enjoy playing this alternative take on his classic game.
 I sure did!!

-A highly challenging platformer; admiringly recommended for both Saboteur fans and new Ninja wannabees.
+A challenging platformer; admiringly recommended for both Saboteurs and Ninja wannabees.

 Grab the download if you think you're tough enough!

 Somewhere in the far reaches of the universe is a planet called Blot.
-Much like early Eden, this is a wonderful place; everything is perfect and everyone is happy.
-The inhabitants are little creatures called the Blotians.
-However, for some peculiar reason, these guys got bored with their paradise and wanted something better so came up with the daft notion of a brand new identity - on a different planet.
+Much like Eden, this is a wonderful place; everything is perfect, and everyone is happy.
+The inhabitants are creatures called the Blotians.
+However, for some peculiar reason, these guys got bored with their paradise and wanted something better, so they came up with the daft notion of a new identity on a different planet.
 They're now called Fuzzy Wuzzies!!

 What these sad creatures didn't realise was that evil demons already lived on this new planet.
-And are a very bad-tempered bunch too!
-Needless to say, they should have been happy where they were because everyone has been captured and awaited a cruel and bloody fate.
-You are Clyde Radcliffe, your breath stinks terribly but it is your job to rescue all of your simple-minded friends from these vicious fiends!
-So good luck - you'll need it.
+And they are a bad-tempered bunch, too!
+Needless to say, they should have been happy where they were because everyone had been captured and awaited a cruel and bloody fate.
+You are Clyde Radcliffe, your breath stinks terribly, but it is your job to rescue all of your simple-minded friends from these fiends!
+Good luck, you'll need it.

-This sounds simply insane and I love that!!
-So let's view an authentic screenshot taken with my phone...
+What an insane story, so let's view an authentic screenshot taken with my phone...

 Actually, this is quite sadistic!

-Clyde is the cutest thing and is equipped with a rapid-firing weapon, which is handy because many of the baddies annoyingly take numerous.
-Power-ups are available, I love the 'wriggler' effect the most but there are many others to choose from.
-However, your superpower is the funniest weapon of all, press and hold the fire button to breathe bad breath over anything that gets too close.
+Clyde is the cutest thing and is equipped with a rapid-firing weapon, which is handy because many of the baddies annoyingly take numerous hits.
+Power-ups are available.
+I love the 'wriggler', but there are many others to choose from.
+However, your superpower is the funniest weapon of all.
+Press and hold the fire button to breathe bad breath over anything that gets too close.
 A bad-breathed hero must surely be a first?

-A good tip for Creatures is to not rush it.
+A good tip for Creatures is to not rush.
 The enemies can take more than a few hits which is a little weird and can often feel a little OTT.
 Try to kill what's already on the screen before moving on and being overrun by evil cute critters.
-Okay, that's a simple and obvious tip, but there ya' go.
+That's a simple and obvious tip, but there ya' go.
 Take it or leave it!

-Controlling Clyde is a cinch thanks to great joystick controls and fantastic level designs which are fun to navigate.
-The monsters come in all sorts and always manage to bring a smile to this ugly mug of mine thanks to great attention to detail and cruel personalities.
-End-of-level scenes are particularly cruel (but funny) but employ a harsh time limit before a fellow Fuzzy Wuzzy meets their bloody death at the hands of a sadistic demon!
+Controlling Clyde is a cinch thanks to great joystick controls and fantastic level designs.
+The monsters come in all sorts and manage to bring a smile to this ugly mug of mine, thanks to great attention to detail and cruel personalities.
+End-of-level scenes are particularly cruel (but funny), but employ a harsh time limit before a fellow Fuzzy Wuzzy meets their bloody death at the hands of a sadistic demon!

 Sexy Pixels & Smooth Audio?

-I love the lush aesthetics with beautiful colours and stunning artwork - the attention to detail is amazing.
-Wow, the sprites are as cute as they are evil, this game looks the part alright and never fails to impress.
-However, everything might look nice, but is spoiled by rubbish push-scrolling!
+I love the lush aesthetics with beautiful colours and artwork - the attention to detail is amazing.
+Wow, the sprites are as cute as they are evil and never fail to impress.
+However, everything might look nice, but is spoiled by push-scrolling!
 Sure, that method works fine for games like Rick Dangerous, but not here.

-The audio is excellent with a cool theme tune that has you bobbing away to its funky beats.
-I love it.
-Also, the sound effects are making use of the DMA hardware - if you're lucky enough to own an Atari STe?
-If so, they are ace!!!
+The audio is excellent with a theme tune that has you bobbing away to its funky beats.
+The sound effects are making use of the DMA hardware - if you're lucky enough to own an Atari STe?
+They are ace!!!

 The CryptO'pinion?

-Creatures is very enjoyable with well-balanced gameplay and a fantastic (and sadistic) sense of humour.
-However, it was originally designed as a scrolling platformer and a scrolling platformer needs to SCROLL.
-So, it sadly falls short of the mark compared to other versions as it's hampered by what appears a rushed port.
+Creatures is enjoyable with well-balanced gameplay and a sadistic sense of humour.
+However, it was originally designed as a scrolling platformer, and a scrolling platformer needs to SCROLL.
+It sadly falls short of the mark compared to other versions and appears to be a rushed port.
 Maybe I'm too fussy?
 Tell me!

-Don't get me wrong, Creatures is worth downloading because it is a good game with a superb theme, humour, controls and audio.
-However, it's a massive shame they didn't make full use of the Atari STe or even push the STfm like so many other companies did with their platformers already out by 1992.
-The list is near endless so what was stopping Thalamus?
+Don’t get me wrong, Creatures is a worthwhile game.
+It has a humorous theme, good controls and audio.
+However, it's a shame they didn't make full use of the Atari STe.
+Or even push the STfm like so many other companies did with their platformers already released.
+Disappointed in Thalamus.

-Annex is a homebrew first-person shooter published by LAPD in 1995 and attempts to blend together the action of Doom using the gameplay mechanics of Dungeon Master.
+Annex is a first-person shooter published by LAPD in 1995, and attempts to blend together the action of Doom with a little Dungeon Master thrown in.
 Nasty aliens have taken control of the science space station, Annex.
 Guess what?
 It's our job to kill every last one of them whilst fixing the life support reactors.
-Oh yeah!

 Interestingly, you can hit F1-F6 to start on the following stages: 1, 10, 20, 30.
 40 and 50.
 Loved that!!

-After a worrying delay, Frontier Elite II was released in early 1994 by Gametek.
-It was unlike most other games due to its sheer size taking place amongst creation.
-Yep, that's right a whole universe of near-countless stars to explore which basically meant long gaming nights are ahead (over the decades and through to present day!)
+After a worrying delay, Gametek released Frontier Elite II in early 1994.
+It was unlike most other games due to its sheer size within creation.
+Yep, that's right, a whole universe of near-countless stars to explore, which basically meant long gaming nights were ahead (over the decades and through to the present day!)

-Commander Jameson has sadly left this realm and you came along just in the nick of time to reap the benefits of his will reading.
+The story begins like this...
+Commander Jameson has sadly left this realm, and you came along just in the nick of time to reap the benefits of his will reading.
 Being his favourite grandson, he left you 100 credits with strict instructions to stay clear of Vegas.
-He also left you his pride and joy, an Eagle Long Range Fighter - careful, don't scratch it.
-You now have the means and opportunity to explore the heavens so jump into your spaceship and begin the journey of a lifetime!
-And I mean that quite literally.
+He also left you his pride and joy, an Eagle Long Range Fighter - be careful and don't scratch it.
+You now have the means and opportunity to explore the heavens!
+So jump into your ship and begin the journey of a lifetime!
+And that is no overstatement; I mean it quite literally.

 Sounds immense and it was/is so let's check out a couple of screenshots...